kobESB6/Nodey/README.md

-# README Love
+# NodeyThe README Creator
   ![GitHub license](https://img.shieldio/badge/license-MIT-blue.svg)
 ## Description
-My Project creates Professional README files
+This Project is a Professional README Generator, a commond line application that automates the process of creating high-quality professional README.md file for GitHub Repo

 ## Table of Contents